 There’s more to exercise than sweating it up on the treadmill.
 Adding weight lifting to your exercise routine will help build lean muscle, which aids in burning fat.
 Can’t afford the gym?
 Make use of affordable resistance bands.
 There are also plenty of common household items that will suffice.

 For many, this is easier said than done, but nonetheless, proper sleep plays a scientific role in weight loss.
 Hunger is controlled by two hormones: leptin and ghrelin.
 Leptin is a hormone that is produced in your fat cells.
 The less leptin you produce, the more you feel hungry.
 The more ghrelin you produce, the more you arouse hunger while also reducing the amount of calories you burn and, subsequently, increasing the amount fat you store.
 Sleeping less than six hours activates the area of your brain that limits leptin and triggers ghrelin.
 In order to lose fat, you need to control leptin and ghrelin, but sleep deficiency makes that extremely difficult.

 6. Maintain a Positive Attitude

 Attitude is everything, and fitness is no exception.
 Don’t sabotage yourself by approaching fat loss and fitness with the preconceived notion that you will fail.
-This includes refraining from harmful self-talk and behaviors like looking into the mirror and calling yourself fat or disgusting.
-Bottom line: don’t treat yourself as less-than.
+Yes, this includes refraining from harmful self-talk and behaviors like looking into the mirror and calling yourself fat or disgusting.
+Bottom line: don’t treat yourself as “less-than.”
 Visualize your success, affirm yourself, work hard, and you will shed those excess pounds.